GraceLang1110/SMU_MSDS_Github/README.md

 ## **Current Assignments:**
   * Week 3: Rmd & HTML file; sources include [FiveThirtyEight](https://github.com/rudeboybert/fivethirtyeight)
   * Week 4: TBD
+  * Week 5: Rmd, HTML & csv file all listed with "Assignment 05" in the commit comment

 ## You can contact me at GracieL@smu.edu (Grace Lang) in case there are any questions